MasterCraftArc/company-website/docs/Defense Unicorns Website ADR.md

 - Quick prototyping.
 Tailwind allows you create responsive designs in a minimal amount of time due to its library of responsive containers and blocks.
 - When compared to bootstrap Tailwind has more complex utility classes and allows for more variability.

-##### Disadvantages
-- We may be loading additional content from the bootstrap library which may not be used in this project
 ---

 #### GATSBY JS

 Gatsby Provides development teams an open source frontend framework for creating dynamic, optimized websites and a cloud platform for delivering them on a blazing fast network.
 As a web framework, Gatsby relies on modern tools such as react and javascript and also wraps concepts such as CI/CD, GIT, and APIs to make building web apps intuitive.
 We will use Gatsby to improve SEO as the loading of static web pages is dramatically better when compared with alternatives.